Skip to main content

 - Director, Wealth Advisory | CLA

-How to develop and invest reserve strategies that align with an organization's goals, investment time horizon and donor restrictions.
+This session will cover how to develop and invest reserve strategies that align with an organization's goals, investment time horizon, and donor restrictions.

 Learning Objectives:

-• Creating an Investment Policy Statement taking into account risk and return objectives for each reserve bucket.
+• Identify an Investment Policy Statement that takes into account risk and return objectives for each reserve bucket.

-• Developing scenarios to quantify risk and return expections, along with investment benchmarks agreed upon by the investment management team and board members.
+• Use scenarios to quantify risk and return expections, along with investment benchmarks agreed upon by the investment management team and board members.

-• How time horizon and liquidity affect risk and return of different asset classes.
+• Distinguish how time horizon and liquidity affect risk and return of different asset classes.

 8:00 AM – 8:50 AM EDT